yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/1-GANs/1-Principle-GAN/Training Instability/README.md

 - **Normalization**

-  - **Spectral normalization** (weight matrices in the discriminator are divided by an approximation of their largest singular value)
+  - **Spectral normalization** (weight matrices in the discriminator are divided by an approximation of their largest singular value) 另一种让函数满足 1-Lipschitz continuity 的方式
 - **Regularization**

   - **Wasserstein** (penalize the gradient norm of straight lines between real data and generated data)

   -  [^Roth2017] (directly regularize the squared gradient norm for both the training data and the generated data.)

   - **[DRAGAN](#DRAGAN)** (penalize the gradients at Gaussian perturbations of training data)